 Should I bring my dog to my hiking proposal?

-It is pretty common for folks to bring dogs on to their engagement sessions.
-The difference is that for those planned events, its’ easy to bring along another friend to be the dog-handler.
-So, with that logic, if you plan on having other friends along to celebrate your proposal, then it could work to bring the 4 legged friend too.
+It is pretty common for folks to bring dogs to their engagement sessions.
+The difference is that for those planned events, it’s easy to bring along another friend to be the dog handler.
+So, with that logic, if you plan on having other friends along to celebrate your proposal, then it could work to bring the 4 legged friends too.

 What should I do with the ring before I propose?

 This seems like a silly question but think about it.
 Obviously, you don’t want to lose the ring.
 You’re on a hike.
 You need to make sure that it’s being secured in a place that is safe.
 So, if you’re going to put it in a pocket or the backpack, make sure that that pocket has a zipper and that there is nothing else in that pocket.
 You don’t want to open that at all on the hike.
 And pick a pocket that isn’t visible.
 The breast pocket on your jacket is secure, but they’ll get a little suspicious if there is a big cube sticking out of your chest.